estiaksoyeb/termai/README.md

 ```

  * model_name: Change to gemini-2.5-pro or other available models.
+ * proxy: (Optional) Set an HTTP or HTTPS proxy.
+Leave blank if you don't need one.
  * system_instruction: Give the AI a persona (e.g., "You are a rude pirate").
  * temperature: Set to 1.0 for creative answers, 0.1 for precise logic.
 ## ❓ Help & Troubleshooting